inambioinfo/snippets/TeamSKI/TeamPresentation.md

 #### Group leader
 ##### Previous work
 2011-2013: Postdoc in Computer-Aided Drug Design at InhibOx Ltd., Oxford
-2010-2011: Postdoc in Molecular Bioinformatics at the Heinrich-Heine University, Düsseldorf
+2010-2011: Postdoc at the Heinrich-Heine University, Düsseldorf
 2010: PhD in Structural Bioinformatics at the Goethe-University, Frankfurt/Main

-Worked on flexibility predictions of biomolecules and supported anti-infective projects;
-research stay at the Arizona State and Yale University.
+Worked on flexibility predictions of biomolecules and supported anti-infective projects; research stay at the Arizona State and Yale University.

 ##### Contact
 E-mail: <fulle@bio.mx>